Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 Netflix trusts the dubbing studios to use established voices for any well-known actors involved in the original production.
 At times, however, Netflix may also request approval of voices to match the creative intent of the original production and achieve Creative Excellence.

-The Netflix Language Production Manager will communicate which characters require Netflix voice casting approval and will specify the methods.
-The two methods we use here at Netflix are live voice tests via VTK clips and library samples
+The Netflix Language Production Manager or Dubbing Title Manager will communicate which characters require Netflix voice approval and will specify the methods.

 Library Samples